 We have all seen our needs and habits change in the way we consume our financial management with the advent of digitisation and online banking trends.
 This relatively small change has ripped open the retail banking market providing easy access for new agile online-only banks, with their new infrastructure and low operating costs.
 This has left our institutional banks under intense pressure to reduce costs merely to compete.

 To succeed, playing catch-up is not an option.
 We must be dynamic and agile in our response, getting ahead of the competition and addressing the imbalance of the current status quo with effective processes and tools that accommodate the complexity and speed of change.
-By putting Innovation under the microscope, I will break it down into its constituent parts and address each of the following:
+By putting Innovation under the microscope, each of the following should be addressed:

 Interested in joining the conversation?
 Comment below.